-Before iPadOS 13 brought robust mouse/trackpad support, there was no way to control what’s on a second non-touchscreen display.
+Before iPadOS 13 brought robust mouse/trackpad support, there was no way to control what appeared on a second non-touchscreen display.
 Today, you can add a mouse to an iPad and access everything.

 An iPadOS version of Xcode would lower the bar tremendously.
-A basic iPad costs just $329.
+A basic iPad costs just $329, and it’s no slouch.
 Add a low-cost keyboard and mouse, and you’d be ready to start creating the next killer app.

-With Mac moving to Apple Silicon, which iPad already uses, porting this developer tool to tablet is now much more feasible.
+With Mac now running Apple Silicon, the same type of processors iPad uses, porting this developer tool to tablet is now much more feasible.
 Fixing the user interface so it’s usable on a touchscreen with a fingertip instead of a mouse/trackpad is critical, but extending Xcode to iPad is well worth doing.

 The same applies to Logic Pro X, Apple’s software for turning a Mac into a music recording studio.
 With a UI redesign, all budding music producers would need is an iPad.
 But iPadOS will need to be able to accept audio from multiple sources — which is not possible at this time.

 Some people are also asking for Apple to bring Final Cut Pro X to the iPad.
-At WWDC 2020 last week, Apple demonstrated this professional-grade video-editing software running on a test Mac with the same Apple Silicon that powers the 2020 iPad Pro, so we know it’s possible.
+This professional-grade video-editing software runs on Apple Silicon Macs, so we know it’s possible.

-To add a cherry on top, a recent unconfirmed report indicates iPads might someday run macOS software on an external screen.
+There have even been unconfirmed reports that iPads might someday run macOS software on an external screen.
 That would be a huge game-changer for iPadOS 15.